 Accident - the incident had a consequence (personal injury, environmental injury, material damage etc.).
 E.g Collision between train and car at level crossing.

 Near Miss - The incident did not have a consequence, but had a potential to escalate to an incident.
 E. g Car almost hit by train at level crossing.

 Condition - Dangerous state which could develop to a near miss or accident.
-E.g Lights/barriers not working at level crossing Risk Evaluation: Evaluation of the most likely outcome if the incident had escalated slightly.
-E.g a group of children crossing the line unauthorised is almost hit by a passing train a, nothing happened but the consequence would have been fatal if anyone had been hit (Critical).
-Another example could be if an adult is crossing the line unauthorised, but in good time before the train passes and the train has lower speed (Serious).
+E.g

+Condition - Dangerous state which could develop to a near miss or accident.
+E.g Lights/barriers not working at level crossing